 Spaghetti squash is super easy to cook in the slow cooker or Instant Pot (pressure cooker).
 Preparation is easiest using the slow cooker method, but the Instant Pot has time on its side.

-Separate the squash into spaghetti-like strands and top with spaghetti sauce or toss with butter and seasonings or a mixture of Parmesan cheese, basil, and olive oil is wonderful tossed with the strands.
+Separate the squash into spaghetti-like strands and top with spaghetti sauce or toss with butter and seasonings.
+A mixture of Parmesan cheese, basil, and olive oil is wonderful tossed with the strands.
 Or top it with your favorite meat sauce or a creamy Alfredo sauce.
 A simple seasoned white sauce with bacon is another excellent option.
 See the tips for some recipe ideas.

 Make sure to buy a spaghetti squash that will fit in your slow cooker or pressure cooker.

 - 1 spaghetti squash (choose a size that will fit in your slow cooker)

 - With a skewer or large fork, puncture several holes in the squash.

 - Pour water in the slow cooker and then add the whole squash.
 Cover and cook on LOW for 8 to 9 hours.

 - Cut the squash in half and remove seeds

 - Scrape out the "spaghetti" strands and put them in bowl.